Key Takeaways

 The BOT model allows the private partner to design, build, and operate the infrastructure for an agreed upon period before transferring it back to the public sector partner.

-If you need help understanding a BOOT contract, you can post your legal need on the UpCounsel marketplace.
+If you need help understanding boot contract, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
 Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.